hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

 ==>   "A = 5"  and "IFP = 0"

-Do the geometric structures below form an orbit (or symmetry) ?
+Do the geometric structures above form an orbit (or symmetry) ?
 YES